Corky Lee, legendary Asian American photographer, dies at 73

 Lee was born to two Chinese immigrants in Queens, New York.
 Dubbed the "Unofficial Asian American Photographer Laureate," he documented Asian American and Pacific Islander communities in vivid, intimate detail over his 50-year career.

-His photography began in junior high, when he saw a famous 1869 photograph, commemorating the completion of the transcontinental railroad, according to the Asian/Pacific/American Institute at New York University.
-But the photo, purportedly showing railroad workers, contained no Chinese workers -- despite an estimated 15,000 Chinese laborers behind its construction.
+His photography began in junior high, when he saw a famous 1869 photograph commemorating the completion of the transcontinental railroad, according to the Asian/Pacific/American Institute at New York University.
+But the photo, purportedly showing railroad workers, contained no Chinese workers -- despite there being an estimated 15,000 Chinese laborers contributing to its construction.

 The photo's apparent erasure of Chinese workers inspired Lee's future work: a lifetime of photographing Asian Americans and cementing their representation in history.
 In one of his most famous works, he gathered a group of Chinese Americans and descendants of Chinese railroad laborers to recreate the 1868 photograph in the same original location.